aleivaswe/user_config_migrator/README.md

 Useful when:
 - Application version upgrades should reuse settings from older versions.
+- Stand-alone application should reuse most recent settings when being moved to another execution directory.
 - Application **company**, **root namespace** or **assembly name** has changed.
 - Supports downgrades by allowing import of settings from future versions.